 If I could pick up on your work and focus around affordable, social housing.
 Why did you decide to concentrate on the housing crisis as a matter to address?
 You’ve also used some profits to donate to the Red Cross.
 In light of post-pandemic developments, do you believe there needs to be a closer connection between business enterprises and social awareness, that they can’t be divorced from their surroundings?

 Social and affordable housing is important to me because everybody needs and deserves a home.
 Home life is so important and there really is a shortfall of housing in the UK and across the world.

-Raising money for the Red Cross is actually something for an app that I have been helping to develop, along with the amazing guys over at Lucky block coin.
-It’s the first of its kind crypto lottery and they are giving 10% of all proceeds to charity.
+Raising money for the Red Cross is actually something I have been doing.
+I have been helping with an app along with some amazing guys over at a crypto currency platform.
+They are giving 10% of all proceeds to charity.
 Good on them.